Wheel of Fortune (American game show): Hosts

 After Stafford left to become a humanitarian worker, over two hundred applicants signed up for a nationwide search to be her replacement.
 Griffin eventually narrowed the list to three finalists, which consisted of Summer Bartholomew, former Playboy centerfold Vicki McCarty, and Vanna White.
 Griffin gave each of the three women an opportunity to win the job by putting them in a rotation for several weeks after Stafford's departure.
-In December 1982, Griffin named White as Stafford's successor, saying that he felt she was capable of activating the puzzle board letters (which is the primary role of the Wheel hostess) better than anyone else who had auditioned.
+In December 1982, Griffin named White as Stafford's successor, saying that he felt she was capable of activating the puzzle board letters (which is the primary role of the Wheel co-host) better than anyone else who had auditioned.
 White became highly popular among the young female demographic, and also gained a fanbase of adults interested in her daily wardrobe, in a phenomenon that has been referred to as "Vannamania".
 White also hosted the daytime version until its cancellation in 1991, except for one week in June 1986 when Stafford returned so that White could recover after her fiancé, John Gibson, died in a plane crash.

-Sajak and White have starred on the syndicated version continuously as host and hostess, respectively, since it began, except for very limited occasions.
+Sajak and White were host and co-host of the syndicated version until 2024, with a small number of exceptions.
 During two weeks in January 1991, Tricia Gist, the girlfriend and future wife of Griffin's son Tony, filled in for White when she and her new husband, restaurateur George San Pietro, were honeymooning.
 Gist returned for the week of episodes airing March 11 through 15, 1991, because White had a cold at the time of taping.
 On an episode in November 1996, when Sajak proved unable to host the bonus round segment because of laryngitis, he and White traded places for that segment.
 On the March 4, 1997 episode, Rosie O'Donnell co-hosted the third round with White after O'Donnell's name was used in a puzzle.